-Members: Johnny Whiteside - Vocals, Kevin Bair - Bass, Brian Lupo - Guitars, Justin Pereira - Drums
+Members: Johnny Whiteside - Vocals/Guitar Mac Sullivan - Guitars Justin Roet - Drums

 With a strong passion for music and a keen desire for rock stardom Johnny Whiteside took up the drums at age nine and by the time he turned twelve he formed his first pop/punk cover band called Axiom with his stepbrother and two middle-school friends.
 The band performed various shows in Johnnys hometown of Vero Beach, Florida but soon realized they can only go so far performing cover tunes.
 So in an effort to help Axiom write original material Johnny picked up a guitar and started writing songs.
 Due to various circumstances Axiom broke up a year later but, unwilling to give up his life-long dream, Johnny quickly rebounded with the formation of Allegiance who, as Johnny describes, were "a dark underground punk band with strong political views.